 Once known as the 'Garden of London', Richmond has more green space than any other part of the city.
 Although it's only 25 minutes from the centre, the area has a distinctive character and history, and for centuries was a country retreat for Royalty.
-Read more below about our favourite Richmond places.
+Scroll down to discover more about our favourite Richmond places.

 Laid out by Charles I in 1625, Richmond is the largest of London’s eight Royal Parks and we often go there to walk, practise speaking English and spot its wildlife, including its world famous herd of deer.
 If the walking makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion in the park.

 The Thames Path

-Running184 miles from the river source in the west of England all the way to the Thames Barrier, the Thames path is a great way to explore London and its surroundings.
-Every year in Spring, our teachers and students (and a quarter of a million other spectators) line the path to watch 'The Boat Race', when teams from Oxford and Cambridge compete against each other in a rowing race, and it's always a very enjoyable day out.
+Running 184 miles from the river source in the west of England all the way to the Thames Barrier, the Thames path is a great way to explore London and its surroundings.
+Every year in Spring, our teachers and students (and a quarter of a million other spectators) line the path to watch 'The Boat Race' when teams from Oxford and Cambridge compete against each other in a rowing race.
+It's always a popular and enjoyable day out.

 Richmond Town and Riverside

 With its quaint side streets and elegant Georgian houses on 'The Green', Richmond can sometimes feels more like the home counties than London.
 The Riverside quarter is always lively, with bustling pubs, cafes, and small craft businesses.
 If you're feeling adventurous, you can hire a rowing boat, take a pleasure cruise or even have a go at stand up paddle boarding.